 How to Make Natural Pesticide

-The best way how to make natural pesticide is to use natural products that you have laying around your house.
+The best way to make natural pesticides is to use natural products that you have laying around your house.
 Garden pests are repelled or killed by a surprising number of safe and natural products.
 Here are a few natural insect repellent recipes:

 Organic Garden Pest Control Recipe #1

 - 1 head of garlic

-- 1 tablespoon dish soap (Note: do not use a dish soap that contains bleach)
+- 1 tablespoon (15 mL.) dish soap (Note: do not use a dish soap that contains bleach)

 - 2 tablespoons (29.5 mL.) mineral or vegetable oil